marius-mauro/marius-mauro/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Data Analytics and AI
+- 🔭 I’m currently exploring and AI models and their applications
-- 🌱 I’m currently learning Python
-- 🤔 I’m looking for help with Python
 - 📫 How to reach me: Linkedin

 ### Marius